 \section{Sorting by cuts}

-One of the most simple shuffling methods is shuffling by cuts.
-Its permutation family is given by equation \eqref{eq:defFcuts}.
+One of the simplest shuffling methods is shuffling by cuts.
+Its permutation family is given by Equation \eqref{eq:defFcuts}.
 Some previous works containing results on shuffling using cuts are \cite{diaconisCuts, fulman}.
 The significance of sorting by $\mathbb{Q}_{\text{cuts}}$ and $\mathbb{Q}_{\text{cuts}}^{\prime}$ is discussed in Section \ref{sec:motivation}.
 Sorting by $\mathbb{Q}_{\text{cuts}}$ turns out to be trivial since one can sort every given permutation with this shuffle queue.
-This is shown at the beginning of Section \ref{sec:popDev}.
+A more general statement is proved at the beginning of Section \ref{sec:popDev}.
 In this section, we investigate sorting by $\mathbb{Q}_{\text{cuts}}^{\prime}$.
 Example \ref{ex:cutIter} shows one possible iteration of this device.

 First, we determine $S_{n}(\mathbb{Q}_{\text{cuts}}^{\prime})$, with the help of Lemma \ref{lemma:cutSort}.
 We will call it the set of the \emph{cut-sortable permutations}.
 We obtain that this is the set of the separable permutations avoiding the pattern $321$.
 A permutation $\pi = \pi_{1}\cdots \pi_{n}$ is \emph{separable} if it avoids the patterns $3142$ and $2413$.
 This important class of permutations arose in the study of pop-stack sorting \cite{avis}.
 They have a remarkable recursive description and are enumerated by the Schr\"{o}der numbers \cite[Chapter 2.2.5]{KitBook}.